Making Use of Leftovers

 how to use leftovers:

-Leftovers will probably come in odd amounts, which can make them a challenge to work with.
-Think of them as building blocks for recipes that rely on already cooked ingredients; as shortcuts to something marvelous.
-All you need is an inspiration & maybe a recipe.
+Leftovers usually come in odd amounts, which can make them a challenge to work with.
+Start thinking of them as building blocks for recipes that rely on already-cooked ingredients; as shortcuts to something marvelous.
+All you need is an inspiration & maybe a recipe or two.
+Using leftovers as a basis for a whole other meal or portion of it will usually stretch the dollar more than just eating an ingredient outright.

-And think of the recipes you’ll use as “guides” not something set in stone.
-Once you have a leftover ingredient to start with and a little inspiration (see the links at the bottom of the page) scale recipes up or down, substitute and maybe make do.
+Think of the recipes you’ll use as “guides,” not something set in stone.
+Once you have a leftover ingredient to start with and a little inspiration (see the links at the bottom of the page on how to use specific leftovers), scale recipes up or down, substitute, and maybe make do.
 This is how Grandma cooked when people didn’t have recipes so much as processes.

 This slideshow requires JavaScript.

-Here are some guidelines, some more critical than others.
+Here are some guidelines on food safety, some more critical than others.
 “Rules” are to eliminate risk.
 You might get by with something 100 times with no issue; it’s the final time that changes habits.

 • There’s a two-hour window that foods can be left out without being refrigerated.
 Less if it’s hot where the food is.

 • Work with clean hands and counters.
-Do not take your leftovers and put them on a dirty counter.
+Do not take your leftovers and put them on a dirty counter to work with, slicing, for instance.
 And it’s likely your counter is dirty, even if it doesn’t look like it.

-• If heating and serving leftovers, don’t put them back in the same container they came out of; the container sitting at room temperature out on your counter.
+• When heating and serving leftovers, don’t plop them back in the same container they came out of and put it back in the fridge – the container that was sitting there at room temperature the whole time.

 • Check out this PDF from the FDA.
-How long your leftovers are good for is dependent upon how safely it is handled.
+How long your leftovers are good for is dependent upon how safely they are handled from start to finish.

 This slideshow requires JavaScript.